obsidianmd/obsidian-help/en/Obsidian Sync/Share remote vaults.md

 Learn how to share a remote vault with another user.

 Collaborators need an active Obsidian Sync subscription to access a shared vault.
-Joining a shared remote vault doesn't count towards your [[Limitations#How many remote vaults can I have?|vault limit]].
+Joining a shared remote vault doesn't count towards your [[Sync limitations#How many remote vaults can I have?|vault limit]].

 Except for adding new collaborators, collaborators receive the same permissions as the vault owner.
 Fine-grained permissions aren't supported.